 Both extended drought and long-term reduction in snowpack from climate change can affect SWP deliveries.
-Despite the predictions of a strong El Niňo hydrologic year in 2016, the rainfall patterns in the central coast of California did not result in the "drought-buster" that was hoped to pull California from the impacts of the recent 5-year severe drought.
-However, rainfall in March/April, and again in November/December of 2016 in the SWP source area resulted in storage capacity levels of the state's two largest reservoirs, Lake Shasta and Lake Oroville, at 73 and 56 percent capacity, respectively, as of the start of 2017.
+Despite above average precipitation in 2016 and early 2017, below average precipitation in the Central Coast area through the latter months of 2017 resulted in an only modest reprieve from drought conditions.
+Storage capacity levels of the state's two largest reservoirs, Lake Shasta and Lake Oroville were 70 and 35 percent capacity, respectively, as of the start of 2018, both down from the previous year.

-Leading into 2018, rainfall during the last 8 months of 2017 resulted in 0.62 inches of rain.
-The initial allocation announcement by DWR, announced on November 29, 2017, informed SWP contractors that their 2018 allocation would be 15 percent of requests for deliveries.
-The Table A allocation was subsequently increased on January 29, 2018 to 20 percent.
+Leading into 2019, rainfall during the last 8 months of 2018 resulted in 2.88 inches of rain.
+The initial allocation announcement by DWR, announced on November 30, 2018, informed SWP contractors that their 2019 allocation would be 10 percent of requests for deliveries.
+The Table A allocation was subsequently increased on January 25, 2019 to 15 percent.
 As the winter rainfall season progresses, the allocations often increase by March or April.
 The last 100 percent allocation-difficult to achieve even in wet years largely because of Delta pumping restrictions to protect threatened and endangered fish species-was in 2006.

-The immediate threat of allocation reductions to Pismo Beach and OCSD (the only SWP contractors in the NCMA) has not significantly materialized during the past several years, as the FCWCD's excess SWP entitlement provides a buffer, in addition to the agency's drought buffer, so that contracted volumes to water purveyors, such as the OCSD and Pismo Beach, still may be provided in full.
+The immediate threat of allocation reductions to Pismo Beach and OCSD, the only SWP contractors in the NCMA, has not significantly materialized during the past several years.
+The FCWCD's excess SWP entitlement provides a buffer, in addition to the agency's drought buffer, so that contracted volumes to water purveyors, such as the OCSD and Pismo Beach, still may be provided in full.
 However, the SWP supply has the potential to be affected by drought as well as environmental issues, particularly involving the Delta smelt in the Sacramento-San Joaquin Delta.